thomasstep/crow-api/README.md

 #### `lambdaConfiguration`

 The `lambdaConfiguration` object is passed directly in to the `Lambda.Function` construct which will be running this directories code.
-Anything available in the [class constructure for the `Function`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Function.html) can be overridden.
+Anything available in the [class constructor for the `Function`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Function.html) can be overridden.

 **Note:**

 Be care with this configuration item as all configuration here takes precedence over Crow defaults.
 I suggest not using this configuration item unless you are experienced with the AWS CDK and Lambda.

+#### `useAuthorizerLambda`

+The `useAuthorizerLambda` boolean tells Crow which methods should first have requests authorized using the authorizer Lambda.
+This configuration item goes hand-in-hand with the `CrowApi` construct props: `useAuthorizerLambda`, `authorizerDirectory`, and `authorizerConfiguration`.
+If this configuration item is `false`, the method will be open.

 ## Crow API Props